LitBitch/LitBitch/README.md

  And Output Tabs!
 Just Put Thim In The One They Say 🐱‍🏍 LitBitch is a total rebuild I'm working on making math and words work together to show visually.
-So I have to keep adding things, I mostly wanted the visual and loading mostly just basic functions and logic
+So I have to keep adding things, I wanted the visual and loading stable first mostly just basic functions and logic